top of page

 Kimberly Wilson started writing in third grade in Upstate New York.
 She earned a BA in communication and creative writing from SUNY Geneseo and began her career in marketing in North Carolina before pursuing children’s writing.
 A full-time writer, she is active in SCBWI and critique groups, known for her humor, heart, and educational content.
 Her books include A Penny’s Worth, A Dollar’s Grand Dream, A Credit Card Takes Charge, and Piggy Bank Saves the Day.

 Kimberly also promotes literacy by visiting schools and volunteering with nonprofits.
 Her Trapper Keeper is gone, but her book collection grows, and she uses a thesaurus app now.
-Her new book, Where There’s a Whale, There’s a Way, releases on March 10.
+Her newest book, Where There’s a Whale, There’s a Way, was released on March 10.

 FLoor Layout